Adam Watt: Arrest and assault and fight for justice

+Upon his release, Watt was admitted as an outpatient at the Royal Rehabilitation Centre Sydney / brain injury clinic for injuries untreated: “Global cognitive defects: Concentration problems, memory difficulties, and executive dysfunction.
+As well as post-traumatic stress disorder, including hypervigilance, re-experiencing the trauma, a persistent feeling of being on edge, thoughts racing and sleep disturbance”.
+Due to the year-long delay in receiving a medical diagnosis, Watt's treatment focused on providing him with the tools to live with his disability rather than repairing the damage.

-Upon his release, whilst undergoing medical treatment, Adam embarked on what one legal practitioner described in court as "a crusade" to not only defend himself and uncover the identity of those truly responsible for the crime for which he had been charged, but also to have the Australian Human Rights Commission hold NSW Corrective Services accountable for his mistreatment.
-In 2014 Adam was found unfit to stand trial on the import charge and the Crown withdrew the Supply charge.
+Whilst undergoing medical treatment, Watt embarked on what one legal practitioner described in court as "a crusade" to not only defend himself but also to have the Australian Human Rights Commission hold NSW Corrective Services accountable for his mistreatment.

+In 2014 Watt was found unfit to stand trial on the import charge and the Crown withdrew the Supply charge.